 This feature introduces a flag to indicate to a gNMI client that the FIB (forwarding information base) or IPv4/IPv6 unicast AFT (abstract forwarding table) have converged and the snapshot is consistent with the device.

-This feature allows IP FIB (Forwarding Information Base) export through the OpenConfig AFT YANG models.
+This feature allows the export of IP FIB (Forwarding Information Base) through the OpenConfig AFT YANG models.

 Synchronous Ethernet (SyncE) provides support for frequency synchronization over Ethernet between devices traceable to an external frequency reference, like a primary reference clock, as specified in ITU G.8261.